April 30, 2018

 - And 150 N. Riverside, a new 54-story commercial high-rise building.

-In order to not be part of the problem and, rather, be part of the long-term solution, Epsteins services stayed in tune with the environmental and sustainable direction of the City.
+To not be part of the problem and, rather, be part of the long-term solution, Epstein's services stayed in tune with the environmental and sustainable direction of the city.

 Prior to the commencement of this project, the Environmental Protection Agency (EPA) had just issued their 316(b) Rule for cooling water intake structures, which established stringent requirements for the protection of fish and other aquatic organisms.